n4ogw/so2sdr/share/help/so2sdrhelp.md

 ---

 <a name="changes"></a>

+## version 2.0.4

+* Bug fix: when cancelling CW (for example when switch radios), the "TX" indicator on the bandmap should be turned off.

 * Bug fix for autosend: if CNTRL-R is pressed before the callsign is done being sent in Autosend mode, the CW pauses for as long as focus